copdips/copdips.github.io/_posts/2022/2022-04-03-azure-pipeline-checkout-multiple-repositories.md

 - Folder `//home/vsts/work/1s` for `System.DefaultWorkingDirectory` or sometimes for `Build.SourcesDirectory`, `Build.Repository.LocalPath`.
 - Folder `/home/vsts/work/1/TestResults` for `Common.TestResultsDirectory`

-The vaulue of `Build.SourcesDirectory`, `Build.Repository.LocalPath` could change [upon checkout policies](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&,tabs=yaml#build-variables-devops-services), so pay attention when using these two variables.
+The value of `Build.SourcesDirectory`, `Build.Repository.LocalPath` could change [upon checkout policies](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&,tabs=yaml#build-variables-devops-services), so pay attention when using these two variables.
 {: .notice--warning}

-`System.DefaultWorkingDirectory` is very important too becasue its value will **never change** in whatever situation, and this is the default working directory when running the script task, we can confirm it by checking the result of the above `pwd` command.
+`System.DefaultWorkingDirectory` is very important too because its value will **never change** in whatever situation, and this is the default working directory when running the script task, we can confirm it by checking the result of the above `pwd` command.
 {: .notice--warning}

 I will show these variables' value within different steps of 5 different pipelines: